jrfdy6/closetgptrenew/RAILWAY_WORKER_SERVICE_FIX.md

 The `background-processor` service was failing because Railway builds with `backend/worker` as the root directory, preventing Python from accessing `backend/src/` for imports like `src.services.subscription_utils`.

 ## Solution ✅ IMPLEMENTED
-**Option 1: Dynamic sys.path manipulation** - Modified `worker/main.py` to add `backend/src/` to Python's import path at runtime, allowing imports without changing Railway dashboard settings.
+**Option 1: Dynamic sys.path manipulation + NIXPACKS builder** - Modified `worker/main.py` to add `backend/src/` to Python's import path at runtime, and switched to NIXPACKS builder (instead of Dockerfile) to avoid build context restrictions.

+**Why NIXPACKS:**
+- Dockerfile builder restricts build context to `backend/worker/` only
+- Cannot access `../src/` from parent directories
+- NIXPACKS doesn't have this restriction and allows `sys.path` to resolve `../src/` at runtime

 **Constraint:** Railway root directory and start command cannot be changed.